phosxd/MC-Shard/README.md

 # Upcoming Modules:
 Join the Discord to see more potential modules.
 There are plently more modules that I have not listed here or on the Discord because either I am not sure I want to make it, or it may only be possible with Beta-APIs.
 - `sidebar`: Manages the right sidebar visible to all players.
 Includes commands for editing & modifying it.
+- `capitator`: Quickly mine trees & ores.
+Would work with durability, silk touch, & fortune.
+- `shardscript`: Save & use multiline command or JS scripts that can make use of variables & other formatting.
+This will require me to make a custom text input element for modal forms with JSON UI ;-;